 NBA Latest News

-The Toronto Raptors defeated the Charlotte Hornets 132-120 on Tuesday night at the Scotiabank Arena, in…
+The Toronto Raptors came out with a win on Tuesday night at the Scotiabank Arena, topping…

 Raptors Fall Short Against Pacers at Home, 118-114

 The Indiana Pacers held off the Raptors at the Scotiabank Arena, beating Toronto 118-114.
 The loss…